OpenAPITools/openapi-generator/samples/client/petstore/java/default/README.md

 Refer to the [official documentation](https://maven.apache.org/plugins/maven-deploy-plugin/usage.html) for more information.

-After the client library is installed/deployed, you can use it in your Maven project by adding the following to your *pom.xml*:
+### Maven users

+Add this dependency to your project's POM:

 ```xml
 <dependency>